schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		Glyphs.addCallback(exportCallback, DOCUMENTEXPORTED)

 .. data:: DOCUMENTCLOSED

 	is called when the document is closed

+	.. deprecated:: 3.0.4
+		please use DOCUMENTWILLCLOSE

+.. data:: DOCUMENTWILLCLOSE

+	is called just before a document will be closed

+	the info object contains the GSWindowController object

+	.. versionadded:: 3.0.4

+.. data:: DOCUMENTDIDCLOSE

+	is called after a document was closed

+	the info object contains the NSDocument object

+	.. versionadded:: 3.0.4

 .. data:: TABDIDOPEN

 	if a new tab is opened

 .. data:: TABWILLCLOSE

 	if a tab is closed

 .. data:: UPDATEINTERFACE

 	if some thing changed in the edit view.
 Maybe the selection or the glyph data.

 .. data:: MOUSEMOVED

 	is called if the mouse is moved.
-If you need to draw something, you need to call `Glyphs.redraw()` and also register to one of the drawing callbacks.
+If you need to draw something, you need to call :meth:`Glyphs.redraw() <GSApplication.redraw()>` and also register to one of the drawing callbacks.

 Writing Directions
 ==================